 - As a buyer, you can buy gold bonds in any of the over 50 tranches issued by the Reserve Bank.
 For all the bonds, the underlying is the same.

 - As a seller, you can only sell the bond you hold.

-- RBI comes out with a Sovereign Gold Bond issue every month (earlier, it was quarterly).
+- RBI comes out with a Sovereign Gold Bond issue every month (or atleast once every quarter).
 Hence, the buyer has little incentive to buy from the secondary market unless he gets a good discount on the RBI issue price.

 - In fact, on most days, gold bonds sell at a discount to even IBJA gold price.
 We know that IBJA gold does not offer any interest.
 SGBs offer interest income.
 Despite this, gold bonds trade at a discount.
 Hence, as a buyer, you can get a good deal.

 - Different issues have varying liquidity.
 Hence, you may be able to find a higher discount in less liquid issues.

 - Remember, once you have bought, you are a potential seller.
 The role reverses.
 Keep this aspect in mind.
 This is not a problem if you want to hold until bond maturity.

 - If you subscribe to SGB primary issues, you will get bonds that mature in 8 years (even though you can redeem every 6 months from the end of the fifth year).
 On the secondary markets, you can buy bonds that mature in as early as 2023.